shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Land ahoy?”
 Captain Johnny asked.
 “We’re not supposed to reach Canadia for another day or two!”

-“Well whatever it is, it’s reaching us!”
+“Well whatever it is, it’s reaching us!
+And fast!”

 “What!”
 Reesu threw Gra overboard and focused on the horizon.
 She spotted a trail of ice rapidly freezing its way to the boat.
 She squinted her eyes at it.
 “Astalir!”